TinKurbatoff/tornado-tryton/README.md

-# Project Name
+# Tornado-tryton
-> Adds Tryton support to Tornado application.
+> Adds Tryton support to the Tornado application.
 > Live demo — TO DO [_here_](https://api.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 > Please, add stars to this project if this was helpful for your project.
 Share your questions and thoughts.
 Always welcome!

 ## Table of Contents